shachr/pojo-binder/README.md

 # POJO Binder
-Decoupled pojo binder aim to bind anything to a pojo.
+Self-contained pojo binder that will bind anything to a pojo.

 ### Version